Skip to Content

 • Can you afford the Chihuahua?
 Dogs can be expensive: veterinary care, medicine, food, toys, grooming, etc, can really add up.

-• Could you afford an emergency veterinary visit?
-Do you have $1,000 in savings for emergency surgery?
+• Can you afford an emergency veterinary visit?
+Do you have $1,000 or more in savings for emergency surgery?
 Chihuahuas can be little gluttons, and they may eat something they are not supposed to.
 Their little legs can be fragile, and they may break a leg.

-• Could you afford your Chihuahua having an expensive medical condition?
-If you are considering a special needs Chihuahua, be sure to do research on their conditions to see if you can afford caring for them properly.
+• Could you afford your Chihuahua to have an expensive medical condition?
+If you are considering a special needs Chihuahua, be sure to do research on their conditions to see if you can afford to care for them properly.
 If you are interested in adopting a healthy dog, consider if you could afford a medical condition if they developed one.

 • Do you have enough time for a Chihuahua?
 Do you enjoy attending parties after work and traveling?
 Could you take your Chihuahua with you to work and/or the places you usually go?
-These small dogs can get lonely; he or she would be sad to be alone for long periods of time regularly.
+These small dogs will get lonely if they are alone for too long.

-• How long are you gone everyday?
-Are you able to take them for potty breaks mid day, or if you couldn’t, can you afford a dog walker?
+• How long are you gone every day?
+Are you able to take them for potty breaks mid-day, or if you can’t, can you afford a dog walker?

-• Chihuahuas can live to be 20 years old!
-Are you ready to care for a Chihuahua for 20 years?
+• Chihuahuas can live to be 20 years old or older!
+Are you ready to care of a Chihuahua for 20 years?
 Through life transitions, through being in plenty and being in want?

 Girl holding fawn chihuahua.